rockspoon/structure-poc/docs/project-structure.md

 Methods should be named with cammelCase.

-Test methods should be named with cammelCase and snake_case to separate the target, condition, and result of the test:
+Test methods should be named with cammelCase and snake_case to separate condition, target, and result of the test:

-    something_whenSomeCondition_shouldResultInSomething()
+    whenSomeCondition_target_shouldResultInSomething()

 ## Contributing to this document